 2. Give out paper and pens and ask your children to draw a quick picture of a person walking in the middle of the page.
 Encourage them to make this sketch quite small and simple.

-3. Play a recording of An American in Paris – just the opening 30 seconds or so (extract 1 in the audio player above).
-Explain that this jaunty tune describes walking.
+3. Play a recording of An American in Paris – just the opening 30 seconds or so.
+Explain that this jaunty tune represents walking.
 Play it again from the beginning, but this time keep the music playing.
 As you listen on, ask your class to draw the things their character on the page might see in Paris as they walk through the streets.
 Encourage them to use the music as inspiration – what it is describing?
 Stop the recording at about 6’30 when the music gets slow and sad.
 Here are some examples, with thanks to Evie (age 10), Noah (age 8), Sam (age 6) and Talia (age 10).